I am a full-time researcher (RTD) at the

 (CNR-ILC, Pisa).

-In 2022, I received my PhD in Computer Science at the University of Pisa.
+In 2022, I received my PhD in Computer Science at the University of Pisa with a thesis focused on tracking and understanding the linguistic abilities encoded by Neural Language Models based on the Transformer architecture (PhD Thesis).

 In my free time, I enjoy watching